Screen Mirroring Without Wi-Fi: 5 Methods That Work

 Plug the adapter into the charging port, run an HDMI cable to the TV, and switch the TV to that input.
 That’s the entire setup.

 The Apple-branded adapter contains an authentication chip that DRM-protected apps like Netflix and Disney+ require.
-We tried three knock-off Lightning adapters in the $8 to $12 range.
-All three either refused to play Netflix or dropped it to SD.
+Knock-off Lightning adapters in the $8 to $12 range commonly refuse to play Netflix or drop it to SD because they lack that chip.
 According to Apple’s Lightning Digital AV Adapter support article, the official adapter outputs up to 1080p and can pass charging power through its second Lightning port while mirroring.

 #Method 2: Miracast for Wireless Mirroring on Android and Windows